Clarity-Digital-Twin/brain-go-brrr/TUEV_REFERENCE.md

 - No WeightedRandomSampler
 - No class weights in loss function
 - Standard cross-entropy with label smoothing

+### 4. Classifier Tokens
+- Consumes ALL temporal summary tokens (flattened).
+No mean pooling on TUEV.

 ### 4. Distributed Training
 ```bash